-Oh, sweet crisp Autumn apples dipped in a thin and crunchy, perfectly sweet candy coating.
+Oh, sweet crisp Autumn apples dipped in a thin and crunchy, perfectly sweet red candy coating.
 These are unbelievably easy to make with our fool-proof candy apple recipe.
 They’ll be a quintessential addition to your Halloween treat table!
-Keep it bright and beautiful with red or take the creep level up a tad by turning this treat into a “poisonous” black candy apple.
+Keep it bright and beautiful with red food coloring or take the creep level up a tad by turning this treat into a “poisonous” black halloween candy apple.

 Believe it or not, I have never tried a candy apple until this year!
 What??!
 I’ve always opted for the sophisticated sister – the caramel apple over its seemingly stickier counterpart, but I was pleasantly surprised to sink my teeth into one of these treats and find a new love.
 Not TOO sweet and not TOO sticky – not sticky at all, in fact, and I didn’t lose a single tooth!

 Yes, that first bite takes a little muscle to crack into the shell, but after that, yumm!
 Because we cook the candy coating to the precise temperature of 305°, achieving the hard crack stage, this candy coating is crisp and dissolves almost immediately.
 No sticking in your teeth, no tugging at your molars.

 Once I tried my hand at making candy apples and saw how easy it was, I had some fun mixing up a batch of black apples.
 Wouldn’t these be so fun to serve at your next murder mystery halloween party or set out on your kitchen counter to complete your Halloween decor?

 - Apples – crisp, fresh apples; organic apples are great since you will be eating the skin. see notes in the FAQ section regarding which variety of apple to choose

 - Light corn syrup – corn syrup is an invert sugar which means that it prevents sugar crystals from forming and produces a glossy, smooth surface to the hard candy – perfect for this candy apple recipe!